RestCheatSheet/platform-cheat-sheet/README.md

 	* Maximizes reuse and ease of use.
 0. No private interfaces. **No backdoors**.
 No shared databases across teams (Observe 'Bounded Contexts').
 	* Ensures the public interfaces are sound.
-0. APIs are deployed in a distributed, always-on architecture (multi-node, multi-zone, and multi-region) with a discipline towards **resilience**.
+0. APIs are deployed in a **distributed, always-on** architecture (multi-node, multi-zone, and multi-region) with a discipline towards resilience.
 	* Horizontal scale, global reach.
 Account for inevitable failures.